jrdh/blorp/README.md

 - threadsafety of blorp.websockets set (in fact most of it)

 ## To think about...
-- work out how to do cope with load balancing
+- work out how to do cope with load balancing (this is now way more possible with a queue rather than using redis' pubsub)